caocmai/Edward-TomatoeHands/README.md

 Kim - Winona Ryder
 Father - Tom Hanks

-Adding the budget by Cao
+Adding the budget for the second time by Cao